simokhanyi/alx-higher_level_programming/README.md

-A README for 0x11-python-network_1 by Smo Khanyi
+A README.md file for (alx higher level programming) repository, Python and other higher level progrmming language.
+By Simo Khanyi